rbowsley/lamplighthelp/source/21-1-1_Comm_Module-_Adding-_Editing_and_Deleting_Comm_Templates.markdown

 - Open the 'Manage {{comm}} templates' page.
 - Find the template you want, right click on it or click on the context menu to the left of it.
 - Choose either 'Edit’ or ‘Delete’ options.
+- To update a Word file Template, simply edit the existing template and upload a new version of the Word file to use.
 **Deleting a template will not affect any {{comm}}s already sent.**

 ![Edit and Delete Template Options](21.1.1i.png)